-Germany’s oldest and most famous university town is renowned for its baroque old town, lively university atmosphere, excellent pubs and evocative half-ruined castle, which draw 3½ million visitors a year.
-They are following in the footsteps of the late 18th- and early 19th-century romantics, most notably the poet Goethe.
-Britain’s William Turner also loved Heidelberg, which inspired him to paint some of his greatest landscapes.
+Surrounded by forest, Germany’s oldest and most famous university town is renowned for its baroque Altstadt, beautiful riverside setting and evocative half-ruined hilltop castle, which draw 11.9 million visitors a year.
+They follow in the footsteps of the late 18th- and early 19th-century romantics, most notably the poet Goethe and Britain’s William Turner, who was inspired by Heidelberg to paint some of his greatest landscapes.

 Heidelberg’s Altstadt has a red-roofed townscape of remarkable architectural unity.
-After having been all but destroyed by French troops under Louis XIV (1690s), it was built pretty much from scratch during the 18th century.
-Unlike the vast majority of German cities, it emerged from WWII almost unscathed.
-Today, Heidelberg is one of Germany’s most romantic cities – and the romance builds the longer you stay: the more you wander around, the more unexpected beauty and heartstopping panoramas you’ll discover.
+After having been all but destroyed by French troops under Louis XIV (1690s), it was rebuilt during the 18th century.
+Unlike many German cities, it emerged from WWII almost unscathed.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Heidelberg.